 Stay Well Hydrated

-Drinking sufficient water helps your kidneys flush out excess glucose through urine.
-Aim for 6–8 glasses of water daily and limit sugary drinks and alcohol.
+Drinking sufficient water helps your kidneys flush out excess glucose.
+Aim for 6–8 glasses daily.

 😴